 Under normal circumstances, F-1 students may not be enrolled in more than one online course per semester.
-However, the Student and Exchange Visitor Program (SEVP) has made some exceptions due to the COVID-19 pandemic.
+However, the Student and Exchange Visitor Program (SEVP) made some exceptions for Fall 2020 due to the COVID-19 pandemic.
+OISS has received unofficial information that the Fall 2020 exceptions will carry into Spring 2021, however SEVP has not yet issued an official statement in writing.

-OISS has created a guide that outlines how these exceptions apply to different groups of students for Fall 2020.
-If you have questions about these exceptions or your particular situation, please reach out to your OISS Advisor, we are happy to help.
+If you have questions about your particular situation, please reach out to your OISS Advisor, we are happy to help.

-You should contact Residential Life for more information about Fall 2020 on-campus housing options.
+You should contact Residential Life for more information about on-campus housing options.
 Residential Life is committed to supporting international undergraduate students with university housing and understand the special circumstances international students face.